 If you’re simultaneously signed into Illustrator Draw and Illustrator using the same Creative Cloud account, while on the same network, Capture sends the file and opens it in Illustrator on your desktop.
 Creative Cloud displays a sent successfully message when the sync completes.

-Launch Capture CC, tap Shapes, then the + icon and capture a photo of an eye with the Shapes module in Adobe Capture CC using your device.
+Launch Capture, tap Shapes, then the + icon and capture a photo of an eye with the Shapes module in Adobe Capture using your device.
 Use the slider to adjust the amount of detail captured in your shape, and then click on the Capture button to trace the photo and create a clean vector version.

 Select each color and merge all shapes of each color to keep things tidy.
 Here's the final the result.